 Bladex is committed to transparently reporting ongoing progress to our stakeholders.
 We have been members of the U.N.
-Global Compact since 2011 and publish an annual report on our corporate social responsibility efforts on our website: https://bladex.com/en/fundacrece/social-responsibility-reports.
-2021, we engaged external ESG experts to further identify material issues to our business, align our disclosure to leading frameworks and standards, and prioritize our efforts.
-We are currently focused on developing a strong governance structure and look forward to further integrating ESG in our business practices over time.
+Global Compact since 2011 and publish an annual report on our corporate social website responsibility efforts on our https://bladex.com/en/fundacrece/social-responsibility-reports.